 - We use the equity method for general and limited partner ownership interests and limited liability companies in which we are considered to have significant influence over the operations of the investee.
 Under the equity method, we record our equity ownership share of net income or loss of the investee in Noninterest income and any dividends received on equity method investments are recorded as a reduction to the investment balance.
-When an equity investment experiences an other-thantemporary decline in value, we may be required to record a loss on the investment. - We measure equity securities that have a readily determinable fair value at fair value through Net income.
+When an equity investment experiences an other-thantemporary decline in value, we record a loss on the investment. - We measure equity securities that have a readily determinable fair value at fair value through Net income.
+We do not consider contractual restrictions on the sale of an equity security when measuring fair value.
 Both realized and unrealized gains and losses are included in Noninterest income.
 Dividend income on these equity securities is included in Other interest income on our Consolidated Income Statement. - We generally use the practicability exception to fair value measurement for all other investments without a readily determinable fair value.
 When we elect this alternative measurement method, the investment is recorded at cost and the carrying value is adjusted for impairment, if any, plus or minus changes in value resulting from observable price changes in orderly transactions for identical or similar instruments of the same issuer.
 Adjustments to fair value based on changes in observable price are recorded in Other noninterest income.
 These investments are written down to fair value if a qualitative assessment indicates impairment and the fair value is less than the carrying value.
 The amount of the write-down is accounted for as a loss included in Other noninterest income.
-Distributions received on these investments are included in Noninterest income.
+Distributions received on these investments are included in Other noninterest income.